openspace42/aenigma/README.md

 ## Future features

-* New and improved backup / restore logic that is cluster-aware and more robust when handling unusual user-level situations [Patreon $16/month goal](https://www.patreon.com/aenigma_xmpp)
+* New and improved backup / restore logic that is cluster-aware and more robust when handling unusual user-level situations [[Patreon $16/month goal](https://www.patreon.com/aenigma_xmpp)]

+* Automated DNS record provisioning on any nameserver backend that has an API access [CloudFlare, mail-in-a-box, etc...] [[Patreon $24/month goal](https://www.patreon.com/aenigma_xmpp)]

-* Complete and total re-write of our synthia+dna framework [currently entirely in bash] into a fully modern and professional codebase designed with a modular and innovative approach and consisting of a nodejs core with an extensible and cross-language package and automation platform [Patreon $45/month goal](https://www.patreon.com/aenigma_xmpp)
+* Complete and total re-write of our synthia+dna framework [currently entirely in bash] into a fully modern and professional codebase designed with a modular and innovative approach and consisting of a nodejs core with an extensible and cross-language package and automation platform [Patreon $32/month goal](https://www.patreon.com/aenigma_xmpp)]

+Add your feature requests in the issues section and consider becoming a Patreon supporter for access to rapid development and fast-tracking of your feature requests!

 ## Donate to keep the project running